SachinCoder1/Learn-blockchain/README.md

     Non-repudiation – since the individual is the only one with access to the private key used to apply the signature, he/she cannot later claim that it wasn’t him/her who applied the signature

     Integrity - when the signature is verified, it checks that the contents of the document or message match what was in there when the signature was applied.
 Even the slightest change to the original document would cause this check to fail.

+## 6. What is ECC ( Elliptic Curve Cryptography )?
+    Elliptic Curve Cryptography (ECC) is a modern public-key encryption technique famous for being smaller, faster, and more efficient than incumbents.
+Bitcoin, for example, uses ECC as its asymmetric cryptosystem because it is so lightweight.
+The mathematical entity that makes all of this possible is the elliptic curve, so read on to learn how these curves enable some of the most advanced cryptography in the world.

+    ECC is used as the cryptographic key algorithm in Bitcoin because it potentially can save ~90% of the resources used by a similar RSA system.
+It seems that each year we see more systems moving from RSA to a more modern elliptic curve approach.